neuroscience

 Glutamate: The Excitatory Neurotransmitter Central to Ketamine's Action

-Understand glutamate, the brain's primary excitatory neurotransmitter, its role in neural signaling, and why it is fundamental to how ketamine works.
+Glutamate, the brain's excitatory neurotransmitter, and why its post-NMDA-blockade surge is central to how ketamine produces rapid antidepressant effects.

 Neuroplasticity